CLQuantizer/RustPlay/README.md

 There are many folders here

-Each of the wil be a rust app
+Each of these is a rust app